lkilcher/pyTurbSim/docs/_sources/usage.rst.txt

 shell, the latter provides the user with an opportunity to view the output data, ``tsdat``, without reloading it from a file.

-The source code for this mode is contained in the :mod:`pyts.runInput` package.
+The source code for this mode is contained in the :mod:`TurbGen.runInput` package.

 2) Advanced programming interface (API)
 ---------------------------------------